Waterfall camping in United States

 7 sites · Tents3 acres · Staples, TX

 4 dispersed campsites are located on a large gravel bar facing a beautiful private waterfall.
 Camping is pack-in, pack-out from the parking lot.
 No overlanding rigs, RV or car camping allowed at campsites.
 Camping spot includes: unlimited river access, use of kayaks and paddle boards, a semi-private outdoor shower with hot and cold water and a clean outdoor port-a-potty that is regularly sanitized.
 No personal/composting toilets allowed.
 Please only use the restroom in the portalet provided.
-Campfires are allowed in designated areas.
+Campfires are allowed in designated fire rings only.
 Campers are responsible for bringing their own firewood. *Fishing is allowed above and below the dam (valid fishing license required). *Climbing on the dam structure is strictly prohibited. *Electricity is available from dusk to dawn.
 50ft-100ft extension cord is recommended for electrical access to your site from dusk to dawn. (extension cords not provided). **No tent air conditioners or electric heaters allowed** (small fans/ electric blankets are recommended). *Please arrive BEFORE dark to check-in.
 No check-ins after dark. *Children 5 and under are free! (please add children in this age group to your booking in our "Extras"). *Day passes are available for $25 per person/per day.
 Please add them to your reservation. **ALL campers staying on property MUST check-in upon arrival, sign Release of Liability Consent form and pick-up wristband. *To book the entire property, please reach out to me for info/pricing.

 Potable water